Ornithology

 Holcomb, L. C., and G. Twiest.
 1968.
 Ecological factors affecting nest building in Red-winged Blackbirds.
 Bird-Banding 39: 14-22.

 Husak, M. S., and T. C. Maxwell.
-1998.
+2020.
 Golden-fronted Woodpecker ( Melanerpes aurifrons).
-In: The Birds of North America Online (A. Poole, ed.).
-Cornell Lab of Ornithology, Ithaca, NY; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna.html/species/373
+In: Birds of the World (A. F. Poole and F. B. Gill, eds.).
+Cornell Lab of Ornithology, Ithaca, NY.

 Leonard, M.L. and J. Picman.
 1987.
 The adaptive significance of multiple nest building by male Marsh Wrens.
 Animal Behaviour 35:271-277.